Firm Profile > Schoenherr si Asociatii SCA > Bucharest, Romania

 Schoenherr si Asociatii SCA > Firm Profile

-Schoenherr’s Bucharest office opened in 1996 and has ever since been one of the most renowned international firms active in Romania and a top market player.
-The 60-lawyer team advises clients operating in various industries, including financial services, energy, manufacturing, real estate and constructions, retail, manufacturing, IT&C, pharmaceuticals and healthcare.
+The firm: Schoenherr’s Bucharest office opened in 1996 and has ever since been one of the most renowned international firms active in Romania and a top market player.
+The 60-lawyer team advises clients operating in various industries, including financial services, energy (oil & gas, nuclear, renewables), manufacturing & industries, real estate and constructions, retail, fast moving consumer goods, IT&C, pharmaceuticals & healthcare.

 |Capital markets||Narcisa Opreafirstname.lastname@example.org|